 Lastly, close the window and check if the recovery is successful.

-3. Recovering deleted Word documents via Command Prompt
+How to recover deleted Word documents via Command Prompt?

 Sometimes, files and folders can be hidden due to the "Hidden files and folders" feature in Windows.
 You can use the Command Prompt to try and recover them.